 Definition

 EXL2 is the quantization format used by ExLlamaV2, a fast inference library for running large language models on consumer-class GPUs.
-It builds on the same optimization ideas as earlier second-order methods but adds fine-grained mixed precision: a single model can blend 2, 3, 4, 5, 6, and 8-bit weights to reach essentially any target average bitrate between 2 and 8 bits per weight.
-For a sovereign operator with a fixed amount of VRAM, this means dialing in the exact size-versus-quality tradeoff your card can hold rather than being stuck with rigid bit-width tiers.
+It builds on the same second-order optimization ideas as earlier GPU quantization methods but adds fine-grained mixed precision: a single model can blend 2, 3, 4, 5, 6, and 8-bit weights to hit essentially any target average bitrate between 2 and 8 bits per weight.
+For a sovereign operator with a fixed amount of VRAM, that means dialing in the exact size-versus-quality trade-off a particular card can hold, rather than being stuck choosing between rigid bit-width tiers that either waste headroom or refuse to fit.

 Per-layer and per-column precision